Istiakahmed180/Istiakahmed180/README.md

 ![Profile Views](https://komarev.com/ghpvc/?username=Istiakahmed180&color=blueviolet)

 Welcome to my GitHub profile!
-I'm a passionate and dedicated Flutter developer with a strong mobile and web development background.
+I'm a passionate and dedicated Flutter developer with a strong background in mobile and web development.
 Currently, I'm working on an ERP School Management project, and I've had multiple projects approved on ThemeForest and CodeCanyon.

 ## About Me